getify/You-Dont-Know-JS/get-started/ch2.md

 #### ES Modules

-ES modules (ESM), introduced to the JS language in ES6, are meant to serve much the same spirit and purpose as the existing *classic modules* just described, especially taking into account important variations and use-cases from AMD, UMD, and CommonJS.
+ES modules (ESM), introduced to the JS language in ES6, are meant to serve much the same spirit and purpose as the existing *classic modules* just described, especially taking into account important variations and use cases from AMD, UMD, and CommonJS.

-The implementation approach does however differ significantly.
+The implementation approach does, however, differ significantly.

 First, there's no wrapping function to *define* a module.
 The wrapping context is a file.
 ESMs are always file-based; one file, one module.

 Second, you don't interact with a module's "API" explicitly, but rather use the `export` keyword to add a variable or method to its public API definition.
 If something is defined in a module but not `export`ed, then it stays hidden (just as with *classic modules*).

 Third, and maybe most noticeably different from previously discussed patterns, you don't "instantiate" an ES module, you just `import` it to use its single instance.
-ESMs are, in effect, "singletons", in that there's only one instance ever created, at first `import` in your program, and all other `import`s just receive a reference to that same single instance.
-If your module needs to support multiple instantiations, you have to provide a *classic module* style factory function on your ESM definition for that purpose.
+ESMs are, in effect, "singletons," in that there's only one instance ever created, at first `import` in your program, and all other `import`s just receive a reference to that same single instance.
+If your module needs to support multiple instantiations, you have to provide a *classic module-style* factory function on your ESM definition for that purpose.

 In our running example, we do assume multiple-instantiation, so these following snippets will mix both ESM and *classic modules*:.